Mico27/GBS-scrollScenePlugin/README.md

 you can also make it smaller (for example 16 tile tall) if you are displaying a 2 tile tall hud at the bottom of the screen.

 To be able to make a scene able to screen scroll into another scene, add the "add neighbour scene" event in the init of the scene.
+There is no need to add a trigger on the edge of the scene with a "change scene event" on it.
+The plugin takes care of it.
 Click the rounding tile checkbox if you are using the TopDown scene type.

 Also make sure you use a common tileset between the scene that you are scrolling to.
 (Click on the puzzle piece on a scene to assign a common tileset)